open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 Any `TraceIDRatioBased` Sampler configured with probability 2**-10 or greater will enable sampling this trace, whereas any `TraceIDRatioBased` Sampler configured with probability 2**-11 or less will stop sampling this trace.
-The W3C `sampled` flag is set to true when the probability value is less than or equal to the randomness value.

 ## Internal details